 About Lark Rize

-This is how many have described the music of Lark Rize.
+"Thoughtful and insightful".
+“I could listen (to their music) for hours”.
+This is how many describe the music of Lark Rize.
 And perhaps this speaks to the feelings the music of Lark Rize engenders – a feeling of comfort and ease, a place where anyone can discover something, be it a point of view, a sentiment, a voice, or a story.
-Which is just as well since Lark Rize – made up by husband and wife team, Joe and Elena - was born out of the simple love of music and their desire to embark on a journey where creating and sharing music are its hallmarks.
+Which is just as well since Lark Rize – made up by husband and wife team, Joe on acoustic guitar and Elena on acoustic upright bass, micro-bass, and guitar - was born out of the simple love of music and their desire to embark on a journey where creating and sharing music are its hallmarks.

 With classical guitar and British folk influences in her background, Elena is the finger stylist of the duo and a recent convert to the bass.
 Her rhythm provides a base for their musical interpretations and her voice reflects a sensitivity that is genuine and unassuming.
 An accomplished banjo player in his own right and long-time bluegrass band member in the Washington area, Joe’s mellow tenor voice, improvisational guitar breaks and easy cross-picking style, superbly enrich their musical interpretations.
 Together, their voices blend effortlessly, striking a harmonious sound.